- Things to Do

-Celebrate Mardi Gras in Galveston at the 3rd largest Mardi Gras celebration in the country from Fri, Feb 18, 2022, to Tue, Mar 1, 2022.
+Celebrate Mardi Gras in Galveston, TX at the 3rd largest Mardi Gras celebration in the country with several parades, live entertainment, street food vendors and much more.

 The colors.
 The parades.
 The beads.
 The incredible food, music, and crowds bursting with excitement - Mardi Gras has a lot to love.
 And when you add the sand between your toes and the epic views of the island of Galveston, Mardi Gras gets even better.

 Weekends and Fat Tuesday between February 10 - 21, 2023.